Skip to Content

 • openAPIObject - the entire OpenAPI document object.

-Let’s create an alternative client for GitHub REST API .
-The operationId presented at the Github OpenAPI spec have a shape like scope/operation (foe example, repos/remove-status-check-contexts or codespaces/list-for-authenticated-user).
+For a more advanced example, let’s create an alternative client for GitHub REST API .
+The operationId presented at the Github OpenAPI spec have a shape like scope/operation (for example, repos/remove-status-check-contexts or codespaces/list-for-authenticated-user).
 We can use the first part of the operationId to generate module names, and the second part to generate method names using lodash.

-An operationId like issues/list-for-org will turn into GithubIssuesRPC module with listForOrg method.
+An operationId that looks like issues/list-for-org will turn into GithubIssuesRPC module with listForOrg method.

 vovk.config.js